Wednesday, April 30, 2025

 Understanding Trump's economic policy

-At The American Prospect: "Donald Trump is on track to be the first president to deliberately engineer a severe depression."
+From Robert Kuttner's The Trump Depression: "Donald Trump is on track to be the first president to deliberately engineer a severe depression."

-I see it that way.
+I agree with that statement.
 I expect depression.
 Depression opens a door to the future that Donald Trump wants.

 Trump wants regime change.
 He doesn't want democracy.
 He doesn't want to be restrained by the US Constitution.
 He wants to be a dictator -- "for one day," he said.
 Dictator for a short time, and then Emperor: Emperor of the Western Hemisphere: For now, Emperor of the US, Canada, Greenland, and Panama.
 Before long, no doubt, also Mexico and most or all of Central and South America.
 Willing to trade Gaza.